 Once you have a set of beliefs, you can follow them to their logical conclusions for investments.

 Do I Need an Investment Thesis?
 I Invest in Index Funds

-Regardless the investment, there are some underlining assumptions that go with it.
+Regardless of the investment, whether someone has decided to invest in crypto having read this great guide here, property, stocks and shares etc., there are some underlining assumptions that go with it.
 You need to know what those assumptions are, otherwise they may not match up with your beliefs.

 Let’s look at an example of a investor in 401k mutual funds.
 This is perhaps the most common type of investor.

 What is the thesis behind this?
 What are the underlying assumptions?

 - It is beneficial to defer taxes on the money